-- i. the DfE guidance document 'Keeping Children Safe in Education' (KCSIE September 2021), the updated guidance provided in the document 'Working Together to Safeguard Children' (July 2018) (WTSC) and 'Early years and later years (under-8's) childcare - Disqualification under the Childcare Act 2006' (March 2015), as amended in July 2018. - ii.
-Locally agreed inter-agency procedures, specifically the Essex Safeguarding Children's Board, and with the SET Procedures (ESCB, updated 2019); the school will participate as appropriate in the 'team around the child' (TAC) approach, or a 'co-ordinated offer of early help', in accordance with WTSC. - iii.
-The school recognises the importance of early help in school (see section 4, Procedures) and the difference between a concern and a child in immediate danger; in each case the DSL will work in accordance with WTSC 2018 and the LSCB referral thresholds.
+- i. the DfE guidance document 'Keeping Children Safe in Education' (KCSIE September 2022), the updated guidance provided in the document 'Working Together to Safeguard Children' (July 2018, updated 2022) (WTSC) and 'Early years and later years (under-8's) childcare Disqualification under the Childcare Act 2006' (March 2015), as amended in July 2018. - ii.
+Locally agreed inter-agency procedures, specifically the Essex Safeguarding Children's Board, and with the SET Procedures (ESCB, updated 2022); the school will participate as appropriate in the 'team around the family' (TAF) approach, or a 'co-ordinated offer of early help', in accordance with WTSC.

+- iii.
+The school recognises the importance of early help in school (see section 4, Procedures) and the difference between a concern and a child in immediate danger; in each case the DSL will work in accordance with WTSC and the ESCB referral thresholds. - Please note that Essex continues to refer to itself as a Safeguarding Children's Board rather than Safeguarding Partners.